 by Tony Vidler

-A strange question to ask perhaps, but can a professional be both competent and incompetent simultaneously?
+A strange question to ask perhaps, but can a professional be assessed as having competence and incompetence as an adviser simultaneously?

 As new regulatory standards are embedded everywhere for professional services a word which frequently springs up as measure of professionalism is “competence”.
 Advisers everywhere grasp the broad concept of competence, and accept the logic of needing to BE competent in their area of expertise.
 However, there is ongoing confusion for many about whether they are actually competent enough to be classed as competent by a regulator.